Commercial lending drives loan growth for U.S. regional banks

 Federal Reserve data published last week showed that commercial and industrial loans grew 12.6 percent in the second quarter, compared with just 5.9 percent a year earlier.

-KeyCorp (KEY.N) and Fifth Third Bancorp (FITB.O) were close behind, recording increases of 11 percent and 10 percent respectively, a contributor to their beating analysts' estimates for the quarter.
+KeyCorp and Fifth Third Bancorp were close behind, recording increases of 11 percent and 10 percent respectively, a contributor to their beating analysts' estimates for the quarter.

 Loans to businesses - particularly to borrowers in the food and retail sectors, in the case of U.S. Bancorp - have become more attractive to banks because they are performing so well.